Suggested links

 If you have a criminal record related to your addiction, this could be a barrier to finding employment.
 To address this obstacle, be honest with potential employers about your criminal record.

-You can also be proactive in seeking out job openings that are more understanding of your situation.
+You can also proactively seek job openings that better understand your situation.
 Additionally, consider seeking legal assistance to see if there are options for sealing or expunging your criminal record.

 Limited Social or Professional Connections